Viphya Mountains

-The Viphya Mountains, also known as the Viphya Plateau or Viphya Highlands, are a mountain range in Malawi's Northern Region.
+The Viphya Mountains, also known as the Viphya Plateau or Viphya Highlands, are a mountain range in located in Chikangawa in Malawi's Northern Region.

+The word viphya means "New (things)" in the Tumbuka language.

 Geography

 The range runs north-northeast along the west shore of Lake Malawi.
 The range extends approximately 210 km from north to south, with Mount Champhila (1768 m) at the southern end of the range, and Mount Uzumara (1920m) at the northern end.
 The Mzimba Plain lies to the west.
 Mt.
 Chimaliro (2050 m.) is in the northern part of the range, about 40 km north of Mzuzu.
 The South Rukuru River drains the Mzimba Plain and the western slopes of the mountains.
 The South Rukuru drains northeastwards into Lake Malawi, and the river's lower valley defines northern end of the range, separating the Viphya Mountains from the Nyika Plateau north of the river.
 The eastern slopes are drained by the Luweya River and other streams which empty into Lake Malawi.

 The northern and southern portions of the range are separated by a lower saddle of hills.
 The town of Mzuzu is located on the saddle's western slope, and Malawi's M5 Highway crosses the saddle to connect Mzuzu to Nkhata Bay on Lake Malawi.

 Malawi's north-south M1 Highway crosses the southernmost end of the range.